F5Networks/f5-ci-docs/docs/kubernetes/kctlr-k8s-as3.rst

 .. important::

-  Multiple Service resources tagged with same set of labels will cause a CIS service discovery to fail.
+  Multiple Kubernetes Service resources tagged with same set of labels will cause a CIS error, and service discovery failure.

 An example Kubernetes Service using labels: